OsomePteLtd/principles/src/frontend.md

   pages/
     bankAccount/
       BankAccountList/
-        [no nested directories]
+        [a page is a screen-like component]
+        [the page may use nested pages so put your routing or another navigation in it] [no nested directories]
         [other files should be placed in queries or services] [components for the page should be placed in components directory]